 GCSE Dance in Year 11 is all about coursework and long-term independent project work.
 Pupils are assessed for performance in two pieces of dance: a duo/group and a highly technical solo designated by the exam board (AQA).
-Pupils will also be expected to create their own full choreographic work of approximately 3 minutes in length.
+Pupils will also be expected to create their own full choreographic work for a length of time stated by the exam board.
 This will require organisation, exceptional time management and creative intelligence.
 There is also a written exam paper in May that will test their critical appreciation for professional dance.

 Co-curricular projects are at the heart of the Dance Department, ranging from weekly dance clubs for KS3, to Hampshire School’s Dance Festival, to performance evenings to the general public.
 Co-curricular dance is for all.
 Pupils and students are encouraged to participate and to sometimes lead projects.
 All Co-curricular projects lead to performance opportunities, either in school or in the wider community.

 For regular updates follow the Dance Department on Twitter (link opens in new window).